Find out what services we can offer to help you find work and when you start a new job.

 As you learn you’ll earn badges that are great for your CV - showing potential employers exactly what you can do.

-Use a Virtual Reality (VR) headset to get a SiteSafe Foundation Passport, Security Certificate of Approval, or Tourism Customer Service certificate.
-You can also experience what it’s like to work in industries that are hiring now.
+Use a Virtual Reality (VR) headset to get a SiteSafe Foundation Passport or Security foundational certificate.
+You can also experience what it's like to work in industries that are hiring now.

 VR is available at some of our service centres.
 Text 'VR' with your name and address to 590.